tnesztler/tnesztler.github.io/_posts/2023-07-24-oms-ha-tv-remote.md

 tags: [ir, omg, ha, esp32, tv, remote, automation]
 ---

-# Infrared TV Remote Automation with OpenMQTTGateway (OMG) and Home Assistant

 In this post, I'll describe the steps to control a 55" TCL TV from Home Assistant.
 The initial goal was to simply turn it on and off as I'm using an Nvidia Shield as the primary interface.
 I decided to control it via a smart plug (for power) and **infrared** for specific commands, effectively emulating the remote control.